Actinomycosis

 Author(s): Anzengruber F., Navarini A.

-Infection by the facultative pathogenic, anaerobic, pleomorphic, non-acid-resistant, gram-positive pathogens Actinomyces israelii, rarely Actinomyces naeslundi, Actinomyces radingae and in individual cases Actinomyces bovi.
-These are often mixed infections (Actinobacillus actinomycetemcomitans, staphylococci, streptococci etc.).
+Infection by the facultative pathogenic, anaerobic, pleomorphic, non-acid-fast, gram-positive pathogens Actinomyces israelii, rarely also Actinomyces naeslundi, Actinomyces radingae and in individual cases also Actinomyces bovi.
+Frequently, there are mixed infections (Actinobacillus actinomycetemcomitans, staphylococci, streptococci, etc.).

 • Clinical classification

-• Cervicofacial actinomycosis (80-95% of all cases): lower jaw and oral mucosa.
+• Cervicofacial actinomycosis (80-95% of all cases): mandible and oral mucosa.

-• Abdominal actinomycosis (approx. 3% of all cases): mostly after surgery (e.g. appendicitis).
+• Abdominal actinomycosis (approx. 3% of all cases): mostly after operations (e.g.: appendicitis).

 • Thoracic actinomycosis (up to 15% of all cases).